venunathan12/BrainCooked/README.md

     * Empties the other variable and increments Var by the by the value the other variable stored.
 * Var -= __ (for internal purposes)
     * Decrements both Var and the other variable till one of them becomes zero.
+    * Note : The variable Var must have been declared before the other variable.

 ### Usage : Compiling